rajrules21/python-flask-quiz-app/README.md

 ## Configuration

-You can customize the quiz questions and options by modifying the `questions.json` file.
+You can customize the quiz questions and options by modifying the `.html` files in templates folder.

+Please note that this is sample application and does not have full functionality.

 ## Contributing